 Personal security is a shared responsibility.
-You are encouraged to think and act in ways that increase your personal safety, the safety of your belongings, and the protection of your vehicle.
-All members of the campus community are urged to follow standard crime prevention practices such as the following:
+During quarterly orientation sessions, students are encouraged to be aware of their responsibility for their own safety and security and the security of others.
+BTC student handbooks cover the keys to security awareness, emergency procedures, and crime reporting information.
+All members of the campus community are urged to follow standard crime prevention practices such as:

 - Be alert for suspicious persons in and around campus buildings and parking lots. - Do not leave valuables such as purses, wallets, and bags in unattended spaces. - Avoid walking alone at night.
-Choose a route that avoids dark, vacant areas.
-Wear clothing and shoes that allow you to move quickly. - Walk with a purpose.
+Choose a route that avoids dark, vacant areas. - Wear clothing and shoes that allow you to move quickly. - Walk with a purpose.
 Project an assertive or businesslike image. - Be conscious of your surroundings.
 Anticipate potentially dangerous situations. - Have your car key ready before getting to the car so that you are not delayed by fumbling for it. - When parking at night on the street or in the parking lot, park in well-lighted areas that are well traveled. - Never leave valuables visible in your car. - Look into the car before you get in to be sure no one is hiding inside.
-When you get into your car, lock all doors and roll up the windows. - Drive on well-traveled streets and NEVER pick up hitchhikers. - If you are being followed, drive to a police station, fire station, or open business to seek help.
+When you get into your car, lock all doors and roll up the windows. - Drive on well-traveled streets and never pick up hitchhikers. - If you are being followed, drive to a police station, fire station, or open business to seek help.
 If you fear getting out of your car, sound your horn to get attention. - If your car breaks down, raise the hood, then get back in your car and lock the doors.
-If someone does stop to help, do not get out; instead ask that a call for help be made. - If you sense a potential threat, consider your options, then take action: - Try to get away from the danger. - · Scream, create a commotion. - Run toward well-lighted public areas. - Go into open buildings where other persons are present. - Call the police immediately.
-Describe what happened and where, the suspect, and his or her direction and method of travel.
+If someone does stop to help, do not get out; instead ask that a call for help be made. - If you sense a potential threat, consider your options, then act: - o Try to get away from the danger. - o Scream, create a commotion. - o Run toward well-lighted public areas. - o Go into open buildings where other persons are present. - o Call the police immediately.
+Describe what happened and where, the suspect, and their direction and method of travel.